 • Anycubic Photon S 0.43/0.46 mW/cm2

-• Examples of several monochrome LCD "MLCD" printers:
+• Monochrome LCD "MLCD" printers:

 • Phrozen Sonic Mini 4K: 0.60/0.70 mW/cm2